pirishd/InstantMock/README.md

 let value = captor.value
 let values = captor.allValues
 ```
 Here, we create an argument captor for type `String`.
-When call in done values are registered, and can be accessible for later use using the `value` or `allValues` properties.
+Values are registered, and are accessible for later use with `value` and `allValues` properties.

 #### Capturing a closure